The King Edward VI School, Morpeth: Management & Local Governance

 The Chair of the Board of Directors is Paul Carvin.

+The school's local governing body is chaired by Linda Templey (May 2017 - May 2029), appointed by GB/board, and consists of nine governors.

 Ofsted

 As of 2020, the school's most recent Ofsted report was in 2014, when the school was judged as outstanding in all five categories.

 Exam results

 In 2016, Year 11 students achieved excellent GCSE results, the best in Northumberland.
 Eighty per cent of students achieved five or more passes at Grades A*–C, with 80 per cent gaining five or more including English and Maths, which was the highest percentage in Northumberland.
 Over 250 students from Year 11 have now moved into the 6th Form at King Edwards.

 In the same year, A Level students at the King Edward VI School produced excellent results.
 There was an increase in the percentage of A*–B grades to 53 per cent, an improvement of 5 per cent over the previous year.
 The overall A*–E pass rate increased to 99 per cent.
 The average points score per student came out at 838.9, which was the highest of any school in Northumberland.